Key Broker for Azure Service

 - access to your Microsoft Azure subscription (at minimum with a "Contributor" role)

 - ability to create/manage keys inside Key Vaults

 We recommend you create a Key Vault using the Microsoft Azure portal to verify your configuration and setup before attempting to deploy the Key Broker for Azure Service through your DPoD tenant.

 For more information about creating an "organizational account" see the section Creating an Azure organizational account.

-Visit Microsoft Azure for more information about account types, pricing, and managing subscriptions.
+Visit Microsoft Azure for more information about account types, pricing, and managing Azure subscriptions.